Utkarsh928/ai-health-navigator/README.md

-**this project is in health care and this project has win in hackthon of google**
+**this project is in health care and this project has win a hackthon of google**